I have hit the finish line!

 Limited edition copy signed by the author – Order form here

 Order form content: Please send us your name, mailing address, and how many books you want.
-The cost of one book is $17 ($15 for the book plus $2 for postage).
+The cost of one book is $15 for the book (with free shipping).
 The book(s) will be mailed to you from Ennis, Montana.
 There are two methods to pay.

 Send a check for the total amount due to: Sam Korsmoe PO Box 1110 Ennis, MT 59729